ctf0/laravel-goto-config/README.md

     - `config('messages.one.two.three)` will match correctly
     - `config('messages.two.three)` will match the keys under **one.two.three**
     - `config('messages.three)` will match the key under **one.two.three**

-2. because of the previous issue, showing value on hover will give incorrect values